builder-group/community/packages/feature-state/README.md

 ### 🌟 Motivation

-Provide a typesafe, straightforward, and lightweight state management library designed to be modular and extendable with features like `withPersist()`, `withUndo()`, ..
+Create a typesafe, straightforward, and lightweight state management library designed to be modular and extendable with features like `withPersist()`, `withUndo()`, ..
 Having previously built [AgileTs](https://agile-ts.org/), I realized the importance of simplicity and modularity.
 AgileTs, while powerful, became bloated and complex.
 Learning from that experience, I followed the KISS (Keep It Simple, Stupid) principle for `feature-state`, aiming to provide a more streamlined and efficient solution.
 Because no code is the best code.

 ### ⚖️ Alternatives
 - [nanostores](https://github.com/nanostores/nanostores)